gonidesigns/gonidesigns/README.md

-- 👋 Hi, I’m Ngonidzashe
-- 🤯 Call me Goni
+- 👋 The name is Ngonidzashe, but you can call me Goni
 - 👀 I’m interested in Web Development and Branding Design.
 - 🌱 I’m new to coding, and currently learning HTML and CSS then Javascript next.
 - 👉🏾 Say Hello.. gonidesigns@outlook.com